 Under this sensitivity, there is a significant reduction in solar installations with only 780 MW of solar PV installed over the study period, 1,400 MW below the base case.
-Batteries to support the solar developments are reduced as well by 460 MW to 620 MW.
-The RPS targets are met through 2035 but the long-term target of 50% by 2040 falls significantly short to only 22% renewable penetration by 2038 (compliance with current regulations is achieved).
-CO2 emissions in this case are 38% higher by 2038, compared to the base case and overall emissions reductions are 67% over the study period.
+Batteries to support the solar developments are reduced as well by 460 MW to 620 MW in total.
+The RPS targets are met through 2035 but the plan will fall short of the proposed long-term target of 50% by 2040 reaching only 22% renewable penetration by 2038 (compliance with current regulations is achieved).
+CO2 emissions in this case are 38% higher compared to the base case by 2038 with overall emissions reductions falling by 67% over the study period.

-There is more gas capacity installed with 1,200 MW of new large CCGTs installed, including an F class at Mayaguez in 2025 (3 years earlier than the base case) and an F class in San Juan in 2028 (installation only seen in high load cases).
-In addition, there is a medium CCGT developed in Yabucoa in 2024 (see Exhibit 8-3 S4S6S6B).
+There is more gas capacity installed with 1,200 MW of new large CCGTs installed, including an F-Class at Mayagüez in 2025 (3 years earlier than the base case) and an F-Class in San Juan in 2028 (installation only seen in high load cases).
+In addition, there is a medium CCGT developed in Yabucoa in 2024 (see Exhibit 8-6 S4S6S6B).

-Overall portfolio costs are \$935 million higher, mostly driven by \$1.1 billion more in fuel costs and CapEx, partially offset by lower variable and fixed costs.
+Overall portfolio costs are \$1 billion higher compared to the base case, mostly driven by \$1.1 billion more in fuel costs and capital expenditures, partially offset by lower variable and fixed costs.
 The potential costs from energy not served under MiniGrid operation is lower by \$62 million, compared to the base case with more gas available locally in some regions.